radekszostak/grace-pl/README.md

 You can download .zip from: link (permission needed).

 ### Data processing
 The purpose of these notebooks is to convert files to dataframes stored in pickle files.
+The preffered way to execute pipeline is to run notebooks in order from 1 to 6.\

-1. era5_process.ipynb - notebook with ERA5 data processing code
+1. grace_process.ipynb - notebook with GRACE data processing code
-2. grace_process.ipynb - notebook with GRACE data processing code
+2. era5_process.ipynb - notebook with ERA5 data processing code
 3. prepare_gpm_imerg_data.ipynb - notebook with GPM IMERG data processing code
 4. measurements_excel_to_geopandas.ipynb - notebook for converting excel file with measurements to geopandas dataframe
-5. prepare_input.ipynb - notebook for preparing measurements data from excel to pickle file
+5. prepare_measurements_input.ipynb - notebook for preparing measurements data from excel to pickle file
 6. merge_datasets.ipynb - notebook for merging all datasets to one pickle file